 High Cholesterol May Mean Reduced Breast Cancer Risk

-Breast cancer is mostly found in women, but men can develop it as well.
+Breast cancer affects mostly women, but men can develop it as well.
 Breast cancer is caused by abnormal cell growth in the breast tissue.

 For the study, researchers at Aston University in the United Kingdom studied over 1 million people for 14 years.
 They analyzed the information of patients attending various hospitals in Northwest England.